Rhaetian Railway Ge 4/4 I: Disposal and preservation

-During November 2010, the Rhaetian Railways began taking most of the locomotives of this series after more than 50 years of service, most were disposed of and scrapped, which included Ge 4/4I's 601/604/606/608/609, however four remain to this day, but however two are still in operation with Rhaetain Railways, 605 and 610.
+During November 2010, the Rhaetian Railways began taking most of the locomotives of this series after more than 50 years of service, and within a year six of them were scrapped.
+From the remaining four three are still existing nowadays, and two of them should be preserved as historic vehicles.

-While at a time of withdrawal commenced, two were saved in heritage collection, 602 named "Bernina" was passed on March 7, 2012, to the Museum of Transport, in Lucerne (five-year loan) and later returned to Landquart for service again, while 603 "Badus" was destined to be preserved and brought to the Museum Augsburg Railway Park in Germany but however the plan to send her fell through, however the Rhb Historic have plans to save No. 602 "Bernina" for preservation along with 610 "Viamala", 610 is to go to the Club 1889 upon withdrawal and will be restored to her original condition.
+Locomotive 602 named "Bernina" was passed on March 7, 2012, to the Museum of Transport, in Lucerne on a five-year loan but returned earlier to Landquart for service again.
+It should be preserved with a restoration in its original condition.
+Locomotice 603 "Badus" was meant to preserved in the Museum Augsburg Railway Park in Germany, but this plan has failed, its future is unclear.
+Locomotive 605 "Silvretta" is operational even nowdays, and should be preserved in its current condition.

 List of locomotives

 The following locomotives in the class have served on the Rhaetian Railway: